Beam Park railway station: Provision of passenger services

-In February 2012 the Department for Transport began the process of renewing the Essex Thameside rail franchise by issuing a consultation to stakeholders.
+In February 2012 the Department for Transport (DfT) began the process of renewing the Essex Thameside rail franchise by issuing a consultation to stakeholders.
 In July 2012 the responses to the consultation were published.
 Barking and Dagenham Council and Havering Council made representations about the provision of a new station at Beam Park and evidence was provided by Transport for London about the business case for the new station.

-The Department for Transport asked bidders responding to the July 2012 invitation to tender for the Essex Thameside franchise to prepare priced plans for the introduction of passenger train services at a new station at Beam Park, that could happen at any time during the period of the franchise.
+The DfT asked bidders responding to the July 2012 invitation to tender for the Essex Thameside franchise to prepare priced plans for the introduction of passenger train services at a new station at Beam Park, that could happen at any time during the period of the franchise.
 Bids were returned at the end of September 2012.
 However, the process was paused and then restarted in 2013 with a new invitation to tender issued.
 The draft franchise agreement contained provisions for the introduction of the station at Beam Park during the period of the franchise.

-In June 2014 the franchise to run passenger services on the line from 9 November 2014 to 10 November 2029 was awarded by the Department for Transport to National Express, with the service operated under the existing c2c brand.
-The signed franchise agreement contained the provisions for services at Beam Park.
-National Express sold the franchise to Trenitalia in 2017.
-Trenitalia/c2c were expecting work on the new station to start in 2018 and to take two years to complete.
-In July 2021 the franchise agreement was replaced with a rail contract that also makes provision for a new station at Beam Park.
+In June 2014 the franchise to run passenger services on the line from November 2014 to November 2029 was awarded by the DfT to incumbent c2c.
+The franchise agreement contained the provisions for services at Beam Park.
+National Express sold the franchise to Trenitalia in 2017. c2c was expecting work on the new station to start in 2018 and to take two years to complete.
+In July 2021 the franchise agreement was replaced with a rail contract that also made provision for a new station at Beam Park.

-The plans for the station were thrown into doubt in October 2021 when the Department for Transport claimed there was never any government support for the station and it would not authorise the commencement of passenger services.
-It was later revealed that the Department for Transport had concerns the station would not have enough passengers to be viable and would attract passengers from the adjacent stations at Rainham and Dagenham Dock, despite the extensive house building in the area.
+The plans for the station were thrown into doubt in October 2021 when the DfT claimed there was never any government support for the station and it would not authorise the commencement of passenger services.
+It was later revealed that the DfT had concerns the station would not have enough passengers to be viable and would attract passengers from the adjacent stations at Rainham and Dagenham Dock, despite the extensive house building in the area.
 The provision of the station requires an additional train and this was not taken into account.
-The Greater London Authority provided a ten year indemnity to protect the Department for Transport against any operational losses.
+The Greater London Authority provided a ten year indemnity to protect the DfT against any operational losses.

-In December 2022 the rail operator Trenitalia indicted it would need until May 2023 to study the likely impact of proposals for the station.
+In December 2022, c2c indicated it would need until May 2023 to study the likely impact of proposals for the station.
 The leader of Havering Council hoped that the station could open by 2025 with government intervention.
-In January 2023 the Department for Transport indicated that approval for the station was unlikely to happen before early 2024.
+In January 2023 the DfT indicated that approval for the station was unlikely to happen before early 2024.
+Development of the station remained blocked throughout 2023.
+In January 2024 it was revealed that progress had been made on getting approval for the station and a report into its viability would be completed by April 2024.

 Services

 The current off-peak passenger service through the site is two trains per hour in each direction between Fenchurch Street and Grays and four trains per hour at peak times.
-Services are provided by Trenitalia using the c2c brand.
+Services are operated by c2c.